The right to make Port

 Over the years, António came to understand the rhythm of vineyard life.
 Work starts at sunrise.
 In winter, it begins at first light to make the most of the day.
 In summer, the sun rises much earlier, and work also begins earlier, to escape the afternoon heat.

 Vineyard labor is physically demanding.
-Workers leave for the fields fasting and pause around 9 a.m. for a light snack, often a sandwich, to avoid feeling lightheaded.
+Workers leave for the fields fasting and pause around 9 a.m. for a light snack, usually a sandwich, to avoid feeling lightheaded.
 Lunch is the first hot meal of the day, often a vegetable broth eaten from a bowl: first, the vegetables are eaten with a fork, then the broth is drunk.
 In summer, there is no afternoon work, and heavy midday meals are avoided because of the heat.

 The Douro was a poor region, so the food was simple and nothing was wasted.
 Rye and corn bread were always present, but wheat bread was rare.
 Pasta, potatoes, and beans were staples.